leofreire192/TechnicalTask/README.md

 # Technical Task

 ## Overview
-The Pinewood Technical Task is a project consisting of both an API and a Razor Pages project.
+The Technical Task is a project consisting of both an API and a Razor Pages project.
 It serves as a demonstration of building a web application with CRUD (Create, Read, Update, Delete) functionality for managing customers.

 ## Features
 - **API Project**: Provides RESTful API endpoints for performing CRUD operations on customer data.